brianwu291/hahow-recruit-project/docs/running.md

 ```
 $ git clone https://github.com/brianwu291/hahow-recruit-project.git
 ```
-Then using node on 10.13.0 and install dependencies by yarn.
+Then using node on 10.13.0 or plus and install dependencies by yarn.
 ```
 $ nvm use 10.13.0
 $ yarn install